 Being able to make a difference to those who experience disadvantage and create a new workforce of those with lived experience harnessing their power and ambition to pull together the existing infrastructure to meet their goals – so The Maslow Foundation was born.

-Being able to make a difference to health and social care and their crisis of staffing, with a model of psychological safety, ensuring safe spaces to nurture our talent and build confidence and competence, providing a space of trust, authenticity and consistency to feel safe to practice without shame and self doubt – hence Nurture Health and Care Ltd was born.
+Being able to make a difference to health and social care and the crisis of staffing, with a model of psychological safety, ensuring safe spaces to nurture our talent and build confidence and competence in forensic healthcare, investigations and clinical reviews, expert opinion and wider healthcare – hence Nurture Health and Care Ltd was born.

 In these organisations we can: